 The invoice must match the PO sent by Freightos, in terms of the description of each line item, the amounts per line item and the total amount.
 If there are discrepancies between the PO and the Invoice received, Freightos will not remit payment to the Seller.

 Freightos will make payment for invoiced shipments that are delivered.
 Unless, the shipment is still in dispute with the Buyer and/or 7 calendar days have not passed since the last charge that was added.

 Seller is responsible for ensuring that Freightos is informed of the delivery, for providing proof of delivery and that the Shipment page status is marked as “Delivered”.
 Failure to provide valid proof of delivery may delay payment and may void the Payment Guarantee.

 5.8.6 Identifiers on Every Seller Invoice

-Invoices submitted to Freightos must include the Freightos Shipment # and one of any of the following identifiers: for ocean shipments the House/Master Bill of Lading, for air shipments the House/Master AirWay Bill, and for Express the Tracking number.
+Invoices submitted to Freightos must include the Freightos Shipment # and one of any of the following identifiers: for ocean and LTL shipments the House/Master Bill of Lading, for air shipments the House/Master AirWay Bill, and for Express the Tracking number.

 5.8.7 Payment Currency

 See Section 5.2.4 to review the Freightos exchange rate conversion policy.
 The USD Quote will be the ultimate amount paid by Freightos to the Seller, irrespective of currency fluctuations between Quote and payment.
 Currently, Invoices from Seller must be denominated in USD as will purchase orders and payments from Freightos.
 Other currencies may be offered in the future.